dinosoeren/walls.dev/content/blog/startup-ideas/index.md

-+++
+---
-date = "2015-12-07T03:54:43-06:00"
+date: "2015-12-07T03:54:43-06:00"
-draft = true
+draft: true
-title = "9 Reasons to Share Your Startup Ideas Early"
+title: "9 Reasons to Share Your Startup Ideas Early"
-# original_title = "9 Reasons You Should Tell Other People About Your Genius Startup Idea Early On"
-tags = ["Business", "Education", "Startups"] categories = ["Business", "Blog", "Ideas"] thumbnail = ""
+tags: ["Business", "Education", "Startups"]
+categories: ["Business", "Blog", "Ideas"]
+thumbnail: ""
-summary = "A concise list of nine compelling reasons why entrepreneurs should share their startup ideas early rather than keeping them secret, emphasizing collaboration and execution over secrecy."
+summary: "A concise list of nine compelling reasons why entrepreneurs should share their startup ideas early rather than keeping them secret, emphasizing collaboration and execution over secrecy."
-+++
+---

 - Your idea may be genius, but it is (almost) certainly not unique.
 Someone else is thinking the same thing.
 - To see how people react to first hearing the idea. (this of course requires crafting a great elevator pitch)